 Who Is Legally Responsible When a Truck Driver Causes an Accident?

 Most commercial truck drivers do not own the trucks they drive.
 Therefore, it is often the company that owns the truck or the merchandise the truck is transporting that is legally responsible for damage caused by its trucks.
-In other words, trucking companies have a duty to ensure that truck drivers working for them are aware of the safety standards related to truck driving and that they uphold these standards.
+In other words, trucking companies have a duty to ensure that truck driver working for them are aware of the safety standards related to truck driving and that they uphold these standards.
 Thus, some plaintiffs injured in traffic accidents involving trucks name the trucking company as a defendant.
 This does not mean that truck drivers are off the hook as far as responsibilities.
 Their driving records will be negatively affected if they cause accidents.
 If they drive while under the influence of alcohol or drugs, they can face criminal penalties, as well.

 Contact Smith, Ball & Báez Injury Lawyers About Truck Accident Injury Cases